BeSpunky/angular-google-maps/wiki/The-Map/Superpowers.md

 Custom superpowers can empower your maps with new tools.
 You can easily create your own superpowers and have them accompany every map instance in your app.

 ## Implementation
-Creating superpowers involves 2 steps:
+Creating superpowers involves 2 simple steps...

 1. Create a service for your superpower: